 When event organizers are building the virtual conference, they will most likely include engagement tools within the platform—these can consist of polls, Q&A sessions, and chat streams during lectures.
 Take advantage of these to share your thoughts throughout the day.

 With about 80% of physicians having an online social media presence for personal or professional interactions, there is also an opportunity for conference-specific social media discussions as well.
-Follow industry opinion leaders throughout the conference, and if you want to join the conversation, remember to use the event hashtag.
+Follow industry opinion leaders throughout the conference.
+If you want to join the conversation, remember to use the event hashtag.

 Still, you may want a more personal experience, and this is also possible.
 Virtual events mean no crowds around a speaker or a company representative when you want to ask a 1-on-1 question—so reach out to them directly for an individual response.